-When a message body or body part is of type "message/external-body", it consists of a header, two consecutive CRLFs, and the message header for the encapsulated message.
+When an entity is of type "message/external-body", it consists of a header, two consecutive CRLFs, and the message header for the encapsulated message.
 If another pair of consecutive CRLFs appears, this of course ends the message header for the encapsulated message.
 However, since the encapsulated message's body is itself external, it does NOT appear in the area that follows.
 For example, consider the following message: